srkunaljagtap/KnearestNeighbors/README.md

-# KnearestNeighbors
+# K nearest Neighbors
+this is implementation of KNN in Rstudio.
-Codes for Web app K nearest Neighbors
+Codes for Web app K nearest Neighbors.